Breadcrumb

 Schaumburg, IL, 60173

-Notice must be received in writing no less than eight weeks prior to the event to allow sufficient time to arrange accommodations.
-Notices received after this cannot be guaranteed.
+Please refer to the individual event policies for information on the timing prior to the event by which a notice must be received in writing to allow sufficient time to arrange accommodations.
+Notices received after the event's designated timeframe cannot be guaranteed.

 Photography, Audio and Video Recording Policy

-ENA-authorized photographers might take photos and/or videos of participants in ENA event functions or activities.
-Please be aware that these photos and videos are for ENA use only and might appear in future conference programs, catalogs, brochures, social media, ENA Connection, Journal of Emergency Nursing, ena.org or other promotional materials.
+ENA staff or authorized photographers might take photos or videos of participants during ENA event functions or activities.
+Please be aware these photos and videos are for ENA use only and might appear in future event promotions, catalogs, brochures, social media, ENA Connection, Journal of Emergency Nursing, ena.org or other promotional materials.

 Your attendance constitutes your permission and consent for this photography.
-Please note that photography and audio/video recording by attendees are not allowed during the general sessions.
-Photography and audio/video recording by attendees cannot be used for commercial purposes.
+Photography, as well as video and audio recording, by attendees is prohibited during general sessions.
+Any photos or audio or video recording taken by attendees cannot be used for commercial purposes.

 Disclosure

-Please note ENA reserves the right to modify, cancel or reschedule all activities associated with its events due to unforeseen circumstances and registrants will be notified.
+Please note: ENA reserves the right to modify, cancel or reschedule all activities associated with its events due to unforeseen circumstances.
+Reasonable efforts will be made by ENA to inform registrants of changes.
 These policies apply to all registration types including guest and complimentary registrations.

 Cancelation Policy

-Please refer to the specific event's policies for its appropriate cancelation policy.
+Please refer to specific event policies for the appropriate cancelation policy.

 ENA Event Code of Conduct